thomas051083/psd-psw/_events/3-pst-conference.md

     <br>
     Bojan is responsible for the design and improvemeny of all major touch points between OCBC and its customers.
 His current work focuses on delivering effortless banking experiences and spearheading change to create a more customer centric organisation. <br>
     <br>
-    He holds a degree in architecture from the Swiss Federal Institute of Technlogy in Zurich, specialising in industrial design and the theory of architecture.
-He worked as an architect in Switzerland and Germany before beginning his career in the financial services industry, first with Credit Suisse and then as an independent consultant on customer experience strategy. <br>
+    Bojan is also a Board member of GovTech, and has been invaluable in providing guidance to the organisation.
     <br>
-    Bojan is also a Board member of GovTech, and his experience in design thinking and innovation has been invaluable in providing guidance to the organisation. <br>
     <br>
     </td>
   </tr>